 To enquire about Black Blook services, please complete the form at the right or call one of our Black Book specialist agents on 020 7613 6262.
 Your absolute confidentiality is guaranteed.

-Artist lucy temple has been our client for years we caught up with her to chat about her SHOREDITCH loft, her work, life and process.
+Artist Lucy Temple has been our client for years.
+We caught up with her to chat about her Shoreditch property…

 “We were chatting, and I told her I would find something cool for her to buy.”
 After finishing her course at The Princes’s School of Traditional Arts in East London, Lucy knew East London was “groovy and funky.”

 She initially came across the property on Space Station’s website and knew it would be perfect.

 “I knew straight away, it’s in an old Victorian building that used to be rope factory.
 The minute I walked in, I though to myself, this in incredible.”

 “Space Station seemed interesting, funky and edgy – unlike other real estate agencies.”

 Lucy bought the property and Space Station has been renting it out for her since then.